kilnfi/eth-validator-watcher/README.md

 - has exited
 - got slashed
 - proposed a block with an unknown relay
+- did not had ideal source, target or head reward

 It also exports some general metrics such as:
 - your USD assets under management